Low Pin Count: Supported peripherals

 However, some non-ISA bus cycles were added.
 Cycles that were added to improve the performance of devices beside firmware hubs include LPC-style one-, two-, and four-byte bus master memory cycles; one-, two-, and four-byte bus master I/O cycles; and 32-bit third-party DMA which conforms to all of the restrictions of ISA-style third-party DMA except for the fact that it can do 32-bit transfers.
 Any device that is allowed to accept traditional ISA-style DMA is also allowed to use this 32-bit ISA-style DMA.
 The host could initiate 32-bit ISA-style DMA cycles, while peripherals could initiate bus master cycles.
 Firmware hubs consumed firmware cycles that were designed just for firmware hubs so that firmware addresses and normal memory-mapped I/O addresses could overlap without conflict.
 Firmware memory reads could read 1, 2, 4, 16, or 128 bytes at once.
 Firmware memory writes could write one, two or four bytes at once.

+The LPC bus does not support ISA expansion cards.